-- McGraw Hill Texas History Our textbooks will be kept in the classroom - Access the online textbook through Student dashboard, Redemption code is 7G30-VETC-NPHQ - All students will need: 1 spiral notebook (this will need to be for PAP- TX History), Markers/Map Pencils, Pencils - I will be providing digital assignments on Canvas, as well as assignments in class when applicable - https://my.mheducation.com/login
+McGraw Hill Texas History - Our textbooks will be kept in the classroom

+- Access the online textbook through Student dashboard, Redemption code is 7G30-VETC-NPHQ - LearnSmart Bundle Redemption code is PN6J-RJGX-GP80 - All students will need: 1 Composition book, colored pencils, glue sticks, roll of scotch tape, pencils and notebook paper. - I will be providing digital assignments on Canvas.